Crown & Bridge Preparation Aftercare

 Gum Soreness & Tissue Care

-Mild soreness in the gums after crown or bridge prep is common and usually heals within a few days.
+Mild soreness in the gums after crown/bridge prep is common and usually heals within a few days.

-Rinse your mouth with warm salt water (½ teaspoon salt in a glass of warm water) 2–3 times daily.
+- Rinse with warm salt water (½ teaspoon salt in a glass of warm water) 2–3 times daily.

 Jaw Soreness or TMJ Discomfort

-Keeping your mouth open for an extended time during treatment can lead to jaw soreness or TMJ stiffness.
+Keeping your mouth open for an extended time can lead to jaw soreness or TMJ stiffness.

 When to Contact Us